Cursive Generator

 Rule of Thumb: Finer the nib/stroke, smoother the paper needed.
 Pointed pens demand plate-smooth.
 Brush pens tolerate moderate texture.
 Broad-edge nibs handle slight texture well.

-Choose paper based on calligraphy style, project type, and budget.
-Use this decision framework for systematic selection:
+Choose paper based on your calligraphy style, project goals, and budget.
+Here's the decision framework I use when selecting paper for students and clients.

 📝 Selection by Calligraphy Style